evkx/evkx.github.io/content/models/opel/mokka/Mokka_Electric/_index.md

 ---
 title: Opel Mokka Electric
 linktitle: "Mokka Electric"
 description: "Opel Mokka Electric is an all-electric crossover with a WLTP range of up to 406 km (252 miles).
-EVKX.net has all the details. "
+EVKX.net has all the details."
 weight: 10
 hidden: true
 shownavtabs: true